TrainWeb.org Facebook Page

 Antioch, California.
 Next stop, Stockton.

-Views between Antioch and Stockton as we crossed the California Delta region of the state.
-The train stopped in Stockton, Modesto, Turlock-Denair then Merced.
-I bought a hot dog, French Fries and a chocolate chip cookie for an early but satisfying lunch.
+The journey between Antioch and Stockton as we crossed the California Delta region of the state.
+The train stopped in Stockton, Modesto, Turlock-Denair and Merced, after which I bought a hot dog, French Fries and a chocolate chip cookie for an early but satisfying lunch.
 The train went on to Madera, Fresno, Hanford, Corcoran, Wasco then on into Bakersfield where we split the group, with Brian on the Glendale bus and the rest of us on the Amtrak train connection bus.

 Thruway Bus 5812 11/8/2015

-We boarded the bus and after a safety speech by the driver, we left Bakersfield on CA 99 to Interstate 5, to Interstate 210 to CA 2 which made us arrive at LAUPT at 4:02 PM.
+We boarded the bus and after a safety speech by the driver, we left Bakersfield on California Highway 99 to Interstate 5, to Interstate 210 to California Highway 2, which had us arriving at LAUPT at 4:02 PM.
 We walked off the bus, down through the tunnel and up to a waiting train.

 Pacific Surfliner 582 11/8/2015

-Robin and I took seats in the Superliner coach and I had the computer on just before the train departed to make the usual stops of Fullerton and Anaheim before we reached Santa Ana, where we detrained.
-Robin drove me home and that ended the Train Travel Meetup Group Oakland Circle Trip.
+Robin and I chose seats in the Superliner coach and the train departed to make the usual stops at Fullerton and Anaheim before we reached Santa Ana, where we detrained.
+Robin drove me home and that ended the Train Travel Meetup Group's Oakland Circle.

 RETURN TO THE MAIN PAGE